How do the rich build their wealth?

 Don't just save the difference; invest it.

 If you bring home $1000 a month, you should be spending less than $1000 per month and investing the remainder.
-For example, after paying bills, utilities, food, gas, etc., the remainder of your income should be placed into an investment account such as a Roth IRA.
-The remainder should be approximately 10% to 15% of your total take-home pay.
+For example, after paying bills, utilities, food, gas, etc., the rest of your income should be put into an investment account such as a Roth IRA.
+This should be approximately 10% to 15% of your total take-home pay.

 Remember that all investing is a risk; the markets will go up and down over time, but if you hold your investments for the long haul, your investments will grow.
 Don’t overthink it.
 Just buy the index and the miracle of compounding interest will do the rest.